vishalg/pysystemtrade/docs/data.md

 Because of this it's possible at (almost) every stage to store data in either CSV or databases (the exception are roll calendars, which only live in CSV format).

+### Note on outdated shipped CSV data
+The CSV multiple and adjusted files supplied with the project have not been updated since March 2024, when Rob stepped back from the project.
+You can find an updated (sub)set of files in [this project](https://github.com/bug-or-feature/pst-csv-data).
+See the [discussion here](https://github.com/robcarver17/pysystemtrade/discussions/1553)

 ## Instrument configuration and spread costs